Notifications

 Overview

 When onboarding your business to start selling on Walmart Marketplace, it’s important to correctly classify your entity type.
-In this guide, you’ll learn about the different entity types Walmart accepts.
+In this guide, you’ll learn about the entity types that Walmart accepts.

 How does it work?